shankur/fabric/README.md

+# Hyperledger Fabric++
+All rights reserved.
+Big Data Analytics Group, Saarland University

+**Note:** This is a _fork_ of original fabric repository which will include advanced transactional processing using mature database technologies.

 **Note:** This is a **read-only mirror** of the formal [Gerrit](https://gerrit.hyperledger.org/r/#/admin/projects/fabric) repository, where active development is ongoing.
 Issue tracking is handled in [Jira](https://jira.hyperledger.org/secure/Dashboard.jspa?selectPageId=10104)